ederign/uberfire-docs/docs/tutorial/ufTasks.md

 ##Cleaning the Archetype
 Uberfire Archetype contains some useful code samples that are not necessary in our app.
 Let's clean up.

-Please delete these files: SharedSample.java, HelloWorldScreen.java, HelloWorldScreen.ui.xml, MainPerspective.java.
+Please delete these files: SharedSample.java, HelloWorldScreen.java, HelloWorldScreen.ui.xml and  MainPerspective.java.

 ##Creating project structure

-UberFire interfaces are made of some fundamental building blocks: Widgets, Layout Panels, Screens, Workbench Panels, Menu Bars, Tool Bars, and Perspectives.
-Layout Panels can contain Widgets and other Layout Panels; Perspectives contain Workbench Panels, an optional Menu Bar, and an optional Tool Bar.
+Uberfire interfaces are made of some fundamental building blocks: Widgets, Layout Panels, Screens, Workbench Panels, Menu Bars, Tool Bars, and Perspectives.
+Layout Panels can contain Widgets and other Layout Panels; Perspectives contains Workbench Panels, an optional Menu Bar, and an optional Tool Bar.

 Perspectives split up the screen into multiple resizeable regions, and end users can drag and drop Panels between these regions to customize their workspace.